snordale/NothingButNet/README.md

 A core part of this project will be automated and it will be in charge of improving itself by generating hypotheses, testing them, saving the results, and then using the results to generate new hypotheses.

-Any strategy is on the table, but when I personally pick games I most value teams recent performance (last 10 games) ATS.
+Any strategy is on the table, but when I personally pick games I most value teams' recent performances (last 10 games) ATS.

 I think deep learning would be the most interesting, but there could be a data constraint.

 I leave the direction up to the AI, which should keep records of its performance and notes so that it can optimize its strategy.

-# Data
-I prefer to use NBA and NCAA reference as it is public and easy to scrape.

-# Basketball Reference Notes
-FBref and Stathead sites more often than ten requests in a minute. our other sites more often than twenty requests in a minute.
-This is regardless of bot type and construction and pages accessed.